sprynmr/sprynmr.github.io/_drafts/reactivecocoa-mvvm-introduction.md

 Why is this important?
 It means that any side effects you might have in your signal chain somewhere, any transformations that affect the application world, will occur multiple times.
 This is often unexpected by users new to RAC.
 (It also goes against the idea of building functionally – data in, data out).

--- diagram of a side effect (arm reaching out from signal chain box and pressing a button in the outside world) --

 A contrived example might be a signal for a button tap event that updates a counter property on `self` somewhere in the signal chain.
 If there are multiple subscribers to this signal chain, that property is going to be incremented more than you intend.
 You should strive to eliminate side effects from your signal chains as much as possible.
 When side effects are unavoidable, there are mechanisms in place you can use to prevent this.
 I'll explore that in another article.

 In addition to side effects, you need to pay attention to signal chains with expensive operations and variable data.
 Network requests are an example of all three: